addiswebb/compiler_c/README.md

 Optionally also a variant:
 * *unsigned*

-Typedef'ed 'identifiers' are also included.
+Typedef`ed `identifiers` are also included.

 >### 2. `identifier`
-"Any alpha-starting alpha-numeric string which may contain underscores '_' "
+"Any alpha-starting alpha-numeric string which may contain underscores `_` "

 Used to identify variables, functions, or typedef type aliases.
 Must be unique.